EPYC 4364P vs Ryzen 7 PRO 7745

 So, is Ryzen 7 PRO 7745 better than EPYC 4364P?

-Not in a simple one-size-fits-all way.
-EPYC 4364P makes more sense for workstation-style multi-core throughput, while Ryzen 7 PRO 7745 is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+EPYC 4364P makes more sense for workstation-style multi-core throughput, while Ryzen 7 PRO 7745 is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 7 PRO 7745 is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 7 PRO 7745 is the stronger fit.
 You are getting 1.8% better PassMark, backed by 8 cores and 16 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 7 PRO 7745 is the smarter buy today.
-Ryzen 7 PRO 7745 is 0.3% more expensive on MSRP at $400 MSRP versus $399 MSRP, and it gives you 1.8% better PassMark.
-The trade-off is that EPYC 4364P is still the better pure gaming CPU with a 3.3% average FPS lead across 50 shared CPU game tests in our data.
-It is also 1.5% better value on MSRP (87.1 vs 85.8 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 7 PRO 7745 is the better buy right now.
+Ryzen 7 PRO 7745 comes in 0.3% more expensive on MSRP at $400 MSRP versus $399 MSRP, and it still gives you 1.8% better PassMark.
+The compromise is that EPYC 4364P is still the better pure gaming CPU with a 3.3% average FPS lead across 50 shared CPU game tests in our data.
+It is also 1.5% better value on MSRP (87.1 vs 85.8 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?